YU88John/serverless-note-taking-app/README.md

-# Note taking app with serverless backend
+# Note-taking app with serverless backend

-In this project, we will create a note taking app with serverless backend using AWS.
+In this project, we will create a note-taking app with a serverless backend using AWS.
+We will use serverless functions to process  CRUD requests, a NoSQL database to store metadata, an object storage for media content, and the API Gateway, which will serve as an endpoint for the CRUD functions.

 > [!CAUTION]
 > This mini project simulates an environment and its architecture might lack some best practices.
 It is advised against using it for production environments.

 ## Prerequisites
 - AWS account
-- AWS cli in `us-east-1` with admin privileges
+- AWS CLI in `us-east-1` with admin privileges

 ## Architecture Overview